Lucy Dacus Album Reviews

 2016, 7/10

-Dacus’ debut album was recorded in a single day, while Reba McEntire’s studio was unused.
-Dacus had only played solo shows before recording, so her pickup band had to quickly learn the songs in the days leading up to the session.
 No Burden was a college project for guitarist Jacob Blizard, who recorded it over his winter break.
-Unsurprisingly No Burden is raw, but there’s certainly potential with Dacus’ honest lyrics and gritty guitar.
-No Burden suffers in comparison to Dacus’ later work, as there’s little variation in mood with nonstop intensity.
+No Burden is unsurprisingly raw, but oozes potential with Dacus’ honest lyrics and gritty guitar.
+It suffers in comparison to Dacus’ later work, as there’s little variation in mood with nonstop intensity.

 Dacus’ wry humour is evident on ‘I Don’t Wanna Be Funny Anymore’, when she sings “I don’t need to be the frontman/if not, then I’ll be the biggest fan”.
 Dacus’ best tune on No Burden is ‘Strange Torpedo’, backed by some terrific squelchy guitar.
 ‘Troublemaker Doppelgänger’ has the memorable line “I wanna live in a world where I can keep my doors wide open”.
 ‘Trust’ is pared back to just Dacus’ voice with an acoustic guitar, while ‘Dream State…’ is pretty country.

-No Burden was a successful debut for Dacus, topping some year-end critics lists but, in hindsight, it’s overshadowed by her subsequent work,
+No Burden was a successful debut for Dacus, topping some year-end critics’ lists but, in hindsight, it’s overshadowed by her subsequent work.

-2018, 7.5/10
+2018, 8.5/10

 Home Video